Expenses when I buy a villa in Marbella, Benahavis, Estepona…

 Which are the Property Registry fees in Spain

-Who pays registration fees when buying a home in Spain?
+Who pays registration fees when I buy a villa in Marbella, Benahavis or Estepona?
 The registration costs are exclusively for the buyer and are stipulated by law and according to a scale that depends on the value of the property.

 It is important to remember that contracts signed between the two parties, buyer and seller, have legal effects between them, but for them to be valid before third parties, they must be registered in the Property Registry.